 Where does stress come from?
 It can come from any issues that challenge us, internal and external.

 Does this mean that individuals are vulnerable?
 No. Studies at the University of California at Long Beach have found that the more we are in control, the less stress we have to face.
-Individuals are usually stressed out if they cannot meet challenges, either because they do not have the right tools or because they do not use the tools in the right way.
+Individuals are usually stressed out if they cannot meet challenges, either because they do not have the right tools or because they cannot use the tools in the right way.
 Great leaders usually can see facts no matter how unpalatable they may be, and take action accordingly; therefore, they often are among the last individuals in their institutions to suffer from the same type of stress.
 However, their stress levels can soar if they insist on doing things their way alone.

 To some experts, you are coping well if you have less than five of the above symptoms.
 However, negative feedback loops can kick in once your judgment, productivity or appearance are affected.
 For example, anger and an explosive temper can expose an individual to social or even legal problems in extreme cases.
 Insomnia can severely affect your performance and appearance.
 However, the symptoms of stress can be ATYPICAL in young people or children.
 These groups can suffer from serious stress without exhibiting any clinical symptoms.
 On one occasion, a UCLA school administrator told our CEO, “We are paid to stress our students.”
 It is true on one hand.
 On the other hand, they need to be very careful with people of this age group.